 Saigal, Sunil, Distinguished Professor

 Santos, Stephanie R, University Lecturer

 CE 101.
 CE Computer Aided Design.
 1 credit, 2 contact hours (0;2;0).

 Co-requisite or Pre-requisite: FED 101

 Introduce students to the basics of Civil Engineering computer aided design and the application of practical engineering ideas with the linking of technology.
 CE CAD teaches students the use of basic tools, such as Autocad software, used in the preparation of Civil Engineering contract documents.
 Autocad is a widely used computer program for generating engineering drawings.

 CE 200.
 Surveying.
 3 credits, 3 contact hours (3;0;0).

-Prerequisite: MATH 111.
+Prerequisite: MATH 111 or ENGR 101.
 Angle and distance measurement; leveling; topographic mapping; traverse and area computations; horizontal and vertical curves; cross sections; triangulation; state plane coordinates; global positioning system.
 Emphasis on the use of the computer for solving typical field and office problems.
 Lab should be taken concurrently.

 CE 200A.
 Surveying Laboratory.
 1 credit, 3 contact hours (0;3;0).